j3ssrnold/post-install-config/README.md

     </p>

 >[!IMPORTANT]
 >Make sure to complete this step.
-If not, you will not be allowed to log in as a guest; making you register the "users" you create in a few steps
+If not, you will not be allowed to log in as a guest; making you register the "users" you create in a few steps.
+This will save some future troubleshooting steps in the [Ticket Lifecyle](https://github.com/j3ssrnold/ticket-lifecycle) tutorial.
 <br />